 Gamified training engages learners, increases attention, improves confidence and, ultimately, drives success.

 The official JEOPARDY!® for Training game, created in partnership with Jeopardy Productions, Inc., follows the classic rules of America’s Favorite Quiz Show®.
 Each game you create can include up to three rounds – JEOPARDY!®, Double JEOPARDY!®, and Final JEOPARDY!® – plus “Daily Doubles.”
 The first two rounds consist of three to five categories each containing three to five text, image, or video clues.
 Responses can be formatted for text input or multiple choice.
-Players compete for Leaderboard dominance by racking up points in the first two rounds and going big in Final JEOPARDY!®.
+Learners compete for Leaderboard dominance by racking up points in the first two rounds and going big in Final JEOPARDY!®.

 Read more >>

 Infusing all the energy, excitement, and gameplay of the #1 syndicated TV show in America, Wheel of Fortune® for training and education features three puzzle mechanics (regular, toss-up, and bonus rounds).
 Game creators become quiz show producers as you decide the number of puzzle rounds, time per round, and a host of other puzzle details.

 As with all the games in The Training Arcade®, you’ll be able to create a game in minutes with zero coding skills!